maxlath/wikibase-sdk/README.md

 ### [wikidata-filter](https://npmjs.com/package/wikidata-filter)
 A command-line tool to filter a Wikidata dump by claim

+### [wikidata-subset-search-engine](https://github.com/inventaire/wikidata-subset-search-engine) Tools to setup an ElasticSearch instance fed with subsets of Wikidata

 ### [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy)
 Command-line tool to extract taxonomies from Wikidata